Camelcase/dispatcherdemo/README.md

 ## Motivation

-this is a simple demonstration, the code was supposed to be used for like a framework and was used in a similar form.
+this is a simple demonstration, the code was originally supposed to be used for a small web framework.
 The project is basically uncommented/undocumented

 ## Installation